I Tested 5 AI Travel Planners So You Don't Have To (Screenshots Included)

 Can ChatGPT create travel itinerary

 Where it earned its place was in follow-ups.
-When I pushed back on Kinkaku-ji appearing in a brief that explicitly asked to avoid tourist traps, it swapped it out with an explanation.
+When pushed back on a recommendation that contradicted the brief, it swapped it out with an explanation.

-The pottery workshop was handled without friction.
-The budget breakdown, showing costs across accommodation, transport, food, and activities as separate line items, was the clearest financial presentation of any tool tested, clearer than Stardrift's on that specific follow-up.
+The budget breakdown that listed the costs across accommodation, transport, food, and activities as separate line items was the clearest financial presentation of any tool tested.

 5. Layla